Antisocial personality disorder describes individuals who tend to disregard and violate the rights of others around them.

-The severity of symptoms of antisocial personality disorder can vary in severity.
+The symptoms of antisocial personality disorder can vary in severity.
 The more egregious, harmful, or dangerous behavior patterns are referred to as sociopathic or psychopathic.
 There has been much debate as to the distinction between these descriptions.
-Sociopathy is chiefly characterized as a something severely wrong with one's conscience; psychopathy is characterized as a complete lack of conscience regarding others.
+Sociopathy is chiefly characterized as something severely wrong with one's conscience; psychopathy is characterized as a complete lack of conscience regarding others.
 Some professionals describe people with this constellation of symptoms as "stone cold" to the rights of others.
 Complications of this disorder include imprisonment, drug abuse, and alcoholism.

 People with this illness may seem charming on the surface, but they are likely to be irritable and aggressive as well as irresponsible.
 They may have numerous somatic complaints and perhaps attempt suicide.
 Due to their manipulative tendencies, it is difficult to tell whether they are lying or telling the truth.

 Antisocial personality disorder is much more common in males than in females.
 The highest prevalence of antisocial personality disorder is found among males who abuse alcohol or drugs or who are in prisons or other forensic settings.

 Antisocial personality is confirmed by a psychological evaluation.
 Other disorders should be ruled out first, as this is a serious diagnosis.

 The alcohol and drug abuse common among people with antisocial personality disorder can exacerbate symptoms of the disorder.
 When substance abuse and antisocial personality disorder coexist, treatment is more complicated for both.